gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 - Jason's livestreams are fundamentally collaborative — inviting one person who is an expert in a different technology for cross-pollination.

-- We maintain close relationships with educators who create comprehensive, complemenrary content, and provide encouragement to first-time users that _you can do this!_.
+- We maintain close relationships with educators who create comprehensive, complementary content, and provide encouragement to first-time users that _you can do this!_.

 If you're doing interesting, innovative things with Gatsby, especially in a professional context, we'd love you to write blog posts, tutorials, and documentation about what you're doing!

-### Principle 5: Content is not just individual pieces of work, it's compilations.
+## Principle 5: Content is not just individual pieces of work, it's compilations.

-If content were music, it isn't just "songs" -- it's "playlists", "albums", "discographies", "soundtracks", and "multi-box sets".
+If content were music, it wouldn't consist of just "songs" -- it would also include "playlists", "albums", "discographies", "soundtracks", and "multi-box sets".

 On the one hand, there is _so much left to write_.
 On the other hand, because we've already been writing so much for so long, we have SO MUCH CONTENT that in many ways we don't know what to do with it.